Replace a Vinyl Window Pivot Locking Shoe Without Dropping the Sash

 Step 4: Match and install the new window pivot shoe

-4. Move the shoe by hand before reconnecting the sash.
-It should slide in the channel without binding and lock when the cam is turned.
+Dry-fit the shoe in the side channel before reconnecting the balance.
+It should slide without shaving vinyl and lock when the cam is turned.

 If it works: The new pivot shoe is installed in the track and connected to the balance correctly.

-If it doesn’t: If the new shoe does not fit the track smoothly, the cam will not lock, or the balance connection does not match, stop and get the correct replacement part.
+If it doesn’t: If the new shoe does not fit the track smoothly, the cam will not lock, or the balance connection does not match, stop and identify the correct shoe.

 Stop if:

-• The replacement part is clearly the wrong size or style.
+The new shoe is clearly the wrong size or style.

 Step 5: Reinstall the sash and lock the pivot bars into the shoes

-1. Hold the sash with both hands and align each bottom corner pivot bar with the opening in each pivot shoe.
+Hold the sash with both hands and line each bottom pivot bar up with the cam opening in each pivot shoe.

-4. Tilt the sash back toward the frame and lower it into its normal operating position.
+Return the sash toward the frame and lower it into its normal operating position.

-If it works: The sash is back in the frame and both pivot bars stay engaged in the shoes without one corner popping loose.
+If it works: The sash sits back in the frame and both pivot bars stay engaged in the shoes without one corner popping loose.

 Stop if: